Cross-Text Connections (Paired Passages) – Answer Explanations (E)

 Click “More Details” to see the answer explanation video.

-Question | Exam Name | examcategory | Question | sort_order | Difficulty | Category | snapshot | question | explain_answer | Prompts | source_exam_name | Question No. | Answer Type | PageNumber | Correct Answer | Answer Explanation |
+| Question | Exam Name | examcategory | Question | sort_order | Difficulty | Category | snapshot | question | explain_answer | Prompts | source_exam_name | Question No. | Answer Type | PageNumber | Correct Answer |

-As a result, votes from these voters may not reflect their actual pref | Cross-Text Connections (E) - SAT Reading | DSAT Reading and Writing | 1 | 1 | Easy | Cross Text-Paired Passage |
+| Based on the tex | Cross-Text Connections (E) - SAT Reading | DSAT Reading and Writing | 3 | 3 | Easy | Cross Text-Paired Passage | 3.
+PDF Link to Question

 ANSWER EXPLANATION: